 It is time to turn the page.
 A new generation of leaders must now rise in Kenya and take the mantle of leadership and deliver economic prosperity and social justice for all of Kenya’s populace.

-This is because we are still one nation enlivened by rich cultural diversity: a wide range of age groups, culture, and physical abilities, religious and ethnic backgrounds.
+This is because we are still one nation enlivened by rich cultural diversity: a wide range of age groups, cultures, and physical abilities, religious and ethnic backgrounds.

-Many thought the process to a new constitution was going to be a jungle that promises bliss but delivers heartache, with many thinking of retribution, security reasons and despair instead of hope.
+Many thought the process of a new constitution was going to be a jungle that promises bliss but delivers heartache, with many thinking of retribution, security reasons and despair instead of hope.

 We have a responsibility of generating ideas to steer our nation to great heights.
 Therefore, let us all be leaders in service to our nation.

 Trust and respect are only earned over time, yet can be lost in a careless instant.
 Integrity and ethics have never been more important issues for leaders.

 Our crop of leaders who yearn to serve us come the 2013 general elections need to understand that, leaders who do not walk the talk, who do not act as they wish their followers to act, can find that they no longer have any followers.

 This a major reason why we have our fellow Kenyans being tried far away from home, a reason why we have the National Commission for Integration (NCIC) and Commission alongside the Truth Justice and Reconciliation Commission (TJRC) within us to remind us that, we need to shun tribalism and pull together as a nation.

 Our political leaders should get it clear, that the empowered Kenyan is not looking at the “what” they would want us to have because, to them, this has been a pipe dream to them.
 What they would want to listen to, get inspired and become a call to a common goal of achieving the country’s hopes and aspirations is the “how” by bringing forth good policies that will make them feel appreciated as Kenyans and not Kenyans ready to vote because the same leaders are competing against each other.